matrix-org/synapse/README.rst

 domain name.
 For example, you might want to run your server at ``synapse.example.com``, but have your Matrix user-ids look like ``@user:example.com``.
 (A SRV record also allows you to change the port from the default 8448.
-However, if you are thinking of using a reverse-proxy, be sure to read `Reverse-proxying the federation port`_ first.)
+However, if you are thinking of using a reverse-proxy on the federation port, which is highly not recommended, be sure to read `Reverse-proxying the federation port`_ first.)

 To use a SRV record, first create your SRV record and publish it in DNS.
 This should have the format ``_matrix._tcp.<yourdomain.com> <ttl> IN SRV 10 0 <port>